CarlosMeGu/todoapp_beta/README.md

 ## Firebase setup

 Download Firebase service account as `service-account.json` and put in root of this directory.
-In your firestore database setup two collections, one of tweets and one of users.
-The userId in tweets should point to a user Id that the tweet came from.

 *Just for a few days, I'll be publishing the service-account.json.
 Soon will be deleted :)
 ```typescript